» Who can apply?

 The application consists of the following four parts:

-- Questions regarding your motivation to participate in the Science Forum (we recommend that you write your answers in advance and simply copy them into the text fields):
+- Questions regarding your motivation to participate in the Virtual Science Forum (we recommend that you write your answers in advance and simply copy them into the text fields):

 - What new perspective are you providing to sustainability research?
 What is your professional goal?

 - What do you expect to gain from the Green Talents Award for your future career?
+Which part of the Green Talents award is most important to you/your future career?

 - Questions regarding your scientific qualification.
-We kindly ask to uplaod your latest FINAL graduation certificate as well as your latest course record.
-Full academic transcripts are required, because they convey important information such as specifics about the composition of the study programme, credit requirements and student performance.
+We kindly ask to upload your latest FINAL graduation certificate as well as your latest course record.
+Full academic transcripts are required, because they convey important information, such as specifics about the composition of the study programme, credit requirements and student performance.
 If you have only recently started a post-graduate study programme (Master or PhD), please upload your graduation certificate as well as a confirmation of matriculation.

 - Include articles/papers that have been submitted but have not yet been approved.